Mild weekend, unsettled pattern next week

 Looking Ahead:

 Sunday, a weak front will track towards the area and trigger a few showers and even a rumble of thunder - mainly late Sunday into Monday.
 We will carry the chance for scattered showers and thunderstorms into Tuesday as well, due to the boundary stalling over the region.

-Wednesday, more upper level support will drag another disturbance through the area - bringing widespread showers and thunderstorms.
+Wednesday, upper level support will drag another disturbance through the area - bringing widespread showers and thunderstorms.
 A few of these storms could be strong to severe.
-Stay tuned over the next few days as we fine tune those details.
+Stay tuned over the next few days as we fine tune the exact timing and specific threats to southeast Louisiana.
 When all is said and done, expect 1-2 inches of rainfall on average over the next five days.

 -- Meteorologist Jake Dalton